weirayao/torchprime/README.md

 ### Local training

-Here is a simple example of training on a single TPU VM.
-Train Llama 3 8B using
+Here is a simple example of training on a single TPU VM with 4 TPU chips.
-torch_xla:
+Train Llama 3 8B using `torch_xla`:

 ```sh
 export HF_TOKEN='...your huggingface token...'
 XLA_IR_DEBUG=1 XLA_HLO_DEBUG=1 python3 torchprime/torch_xla_models/train.py
 ```

+By default, this will distribute the model over 4 TPU chips attached to the VM using the [FSDP parallelism strategy][fsdp].

 The first two training steps will take a while to compile.
 After that, the graphs will hit the compilation cache and you should see something like this: